Canteen-Automation/Positeasy-Clone/README.md

-# Positeasy Clone - Canteen Automation Ecosystem
+# Tillo POS Software

-Welcome to the **Positeasy Clone**, a comprehensive Canteen Automation Ecosystem.
+Welcome to the **Tillo POS Software**, a comprehensive Canteen Automation Ecosystem.
 This project is designed to handle point-of-sale (POS), inventory management, user ordering, and administrative tasks for canteen operations.

 ## 🏗️ Ecosystem Architecture